jamesmontemagno/monkey-cache/README.md

 }
 ```

 MonkeyCache will never delete data unless you want to, which is pretty nice incase you are offline for long period of time.
-However, there should be additional helpers to clean up data:
+However, there are additional helpers to clean up data:

 ```csharp
     //removes all data